Next Step Learning Center offers programs for English-speaking women and men age 17 and older. There is no tuition or fee.

 - Assistance with understanding enrollment and financial aid programs, forms, and processes

-- Field trips to local colleges
+- Field trips to community colleges

 - On-site college information sessions